NannyML/nannyml/docs/examples/california_housing.rst

 | 18 | 2022-04 |         13128 |       13847 | 2022-04-01 00:00:00 | 2022-04-30 23:59:59.999999999 | analysis    |             0.051046 |                nan |            0.910661 |                  0.708336 |                         1 | False           |
 +----+---------+---------------+-------------+---------------------+-------------------------------+-------------+----------------------+--------------------+---------------------+---------------------------+---------------------------+-----------------+

-Let's plot the estimated performance:
+Now we can plot the estimated performance confidently.

 .. code:: python